If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) in Michigan and you

-State law and the COA or HOA’s governing documents will usually set out the type of charges that may be included in the lien.
-For example, a COA in Michigan is permitted to include the following in its lien pursuant to state law:
+State law and the COA or HOA's governing documents will usually set out the type of charges that may be included in the lien.
+A COA in Michigan is permitted to include the following in its lien pursuant to state law: